Rank One Hilbert Geometries: Introduction

-There is a sizable literature exploring different properties of acylindrically hyperbolic groups that we can use to establish several interesting results about rank-one Hilbert geometries.
-We now state these results.
+We now return to our discussion about rank one geometries.
+There is a sizable literature exploring different properties of acylindrically hyperbolic groups.
+By virtue of \cref{thm:acy-hyp}, we can use these to establish several interesting results about rank one Hilbert geometries.
+We remark that in the ensuing discussion, we usually do not require the additional assumption of divisibility.